Scarecrow (John Mellencamp album)

-Scarecrow is the eighth studio album by John Mellencamp.
-Released in August 1985, it peaked at number two on the US chart.
-The remastered version was released May 24, 2005 on Mercury/Island/UMe and includes one bonus track.
-On November 4, 2022, a "deluxe" two-CD remastered and remixed version of the album was released.

-This album contained three top-ten hits, a record for a Mellencamp album: "R.O.C.K. in the U.S.A.", which peaked at number two in the US; "Lonely Ol' Night", which peaked at number six; and "Small Town", which also peaked at number six.
+Scarecrow is the eighth studio album by American singer-songwriter John Cougar Mellencamp.
+Released on July 31, 1985, it peaked at number two on the US Billboard 200.
+The album contained three top-ten hits: "R.O.C.K. in the U.S.A.", which peaked at No. 2 on the US Billboard Hot 100; "Lonely Ol' Night", which peaked at number six; and "Small Town", which also peaked at number six.
 "Lonely Ol' Night" also peaked at number one on the Mainstream Rock Tracks chart, his second chart-topping single on this chart.

+In The Village Voice's annual Pazz & Jop critics poll for the year's best albums, Scarecrow finished at No. 3.
 In 1989, Rolling Stone magazine ranked Scarecrow number 95 on its list of the 100 greatest albums of the 1980s, saying: "Scarecrow consolidated the band's rugged, roots-rock thrash and the ongoing maturation of Mellencamp's lyrics."

+A remastered version was released May 24, 2005, on Mercury/Island/UMe and includes one bonus track.
+On November 4, 2022, a "deluxe" two-CD remastered and remixed version of the album was released.

 Background

-Rolling Stone also reported that the band spent a month in rehearsals, playing a hundred rock and roll songs from the 1960s before going into the studio.
+Rolling Stone also reported that John Cougar Mellencamp's band spent a month in rehearsals, playing a hundred rock and roll songs from the 1960s before going into the studio.
 According to the record's producer, Don Gehman, the idea was to "learn all these devices from the past and use them in a new way with John's arrangements."
-The album was recorded at Mellencamp's own "Belmont Mall" studio in Belmont, Indiana.
+The album was recorded at Mellencamp's own Belmont Mall Studio in Belmont, Indiana.

-The overall theme of the album is the fading of the American dream in the face of corporate greed.
+The overall theme of the album is the fading of the American Dream in the face of corporate greed.
 Rolling Stone wrote that songs such as "Face of the Nation", "Minutes to Memories" and "Small Town" have a "bittersweet, reflective tone".

 In his 2016 Rock and Roll Hall of Fame exhibit, Mellencamp said: "With Scarecrow, I was finally starting to find my feet as a songwriter.
 Finally, for the first time, I realized what I thought I wanted to say in song. ...I wanted it to be more akin to Tennessee Williams, John Steinbeck, Faulkner, as opposed to The Rolling Stones or Bob Dylan."